Oscar De La Hoya moves swiftly for Canelo-GGG 3 after Saunders contact

-Prior to Saturday, De La Hoya had previously stated: “I’m excited for the @mikeygarcia Spence fight.
+Before Saturday, De La Hoya stated: “I’m excited about the @mikeygarcia Spence fight.

 “I’m proud that Mikey is daring to be great and fighting at welterweight without knowing what it’s like.
 But without a promoter, nobody is taking care of his best interest.

 “Spence is being positioned to become a star by his promoter,” he added.